PelleLille/hsl-docs/rcptto.rst

 $sender           string  "test\@example.org"        E-mail address of sender (envelope)
 $recipientdomain  string  "example.com"              Domain part of recipient's address (envelope)
 $recipient        string  "test\@example.com"        E-mail address of recipient (envelope)
-$recipientparams  array   ["SIZE" => "2048", ... ]   Recipient parameters to the envelope address
+$recipientparams  array   ["NOTIFY" => "NEVER", .. ] Recipient parameters to the envelope address
 $recipientdomains array   ["example.com", ...]
 List of all domain part of all recipient addresses (envelope)
 $recipients       array   ["test\@example.com", ...]
 List of all recipient addresses (envelope), in order of scanning
 $transportid      string  "mailtransport\:1"         ID of the transport profile to be used